-The first is that not only can the software replicate virtual-to-virtual or physical-to-physical, but also physical-to-virtual.
+The is that not only can the software replicate virtual-to-virtual or physical-to-physical, but also physical-to-virtual.
 This means that for production, you can have a physical server assigned to your application for performance reasons, but in the event of server failure or disaster, a VM can take over at the recovery site, thus reducing infrastructure costs at the recovery site albeit at the cost of some performance.

 The second is that no special provisioning of storage is required for the VM to utilize host-based replication.
 The replication software resides within the context of the virtual machines operating system and all the way through to the application being protected; therefore, it does not matter if the volumes provisioned are RDMs, iSCSI LUNs or virtual machine disk files residing on a VMFS volume.

 If continuous application availability, even in the event of total site failure, is your desired protection with the flexibility of utilizing any VMware supported volume provisioning method and with any combination of virtual and physical server infrastructure, then host-based replication is for you.